One of the lessons that aspiring leaders often hear during their formal schooling is,

 To all that depend on this particular organization, and you the leader, for their livelihood and for the well-being of their family the message must reassure and comfort.
-At this moment, repeated communication regarding the manner in which team members will be supported and accommodated as their children’s schools are closed and they are required to distance themselves socially from those the love, is the leader’s most effective strategy.
+At this moment, repeated communication regarding the manner in which team members will be supported and accommodated as their children’s schools are closed and they are required to distance themselves socially from those they love is the leader’s most effective strategy.

 Uncertainty about what happens next will certainly generate questions from your team members about the next steps, modifications, and adjustments to the workplace.
 After the multiple carefully crafted messages that clearly illustrate the level of caring from the leadership for the team members, the next step will be the extra-carefully crafted messages regarding expectations for team members moving forward.
-(More information on that in a coming blog)

 Get a Second Pair of Eyes